2015 Advanced Pediatric Emergency Medicine Assembly | Top 5 Things to Do In Midtown NYC

 For Gossip Girls and Eloises of certain generations, The Plaza was the local hangout of choice.
 The upper crust of the Upper East Side drank tea at The Palm Court, danced at debutante balls and flirted over cocktails in The Oak Room.
 Even for New York newcomers, the hotel has always been a symbol of having arrived—it's no surprise that Truman Capote, one of the City's most socially ambitious immigrants, chose The Plaza for his Black and White Ball in 1966.
 After a recent renovation, The Plaza has some new flourishes, including the Todd English–run Food Hall and other worthy complements to its legendary restaurants and bars.

+Want to discover more?
 Check our this Client Spotlight on Commonwealth Emergency Physicians...just one of our many groups that offer opportunities for Pediatric Emergency Physicians.